tbbfairbluesky/softdevtrain.com/posts/creating-a-release-from-a-feature-branch.rst

 #.
 Make sure you don't leave your local ``git`` repository with the release branch checked out.

    You do not want to make further changes to that branch.
-If you are making a bugfix release (a final point release, e.g. v1.7.1 or v1.7.2), you will create a feature/bugfix branch off o the release branch.
+If you are making a bugfix release (a final point release, e.g. v1.7.1 or v1.7.2), you will create a feature/bugfix branch off of the release branch.

    .. code-block::